 - Hotel Nacional check-in; relaxing time to visit the garden, walk the site depicted in the Godfather Part II movie, enjoy a cigar, a mojito or have a rest on the veranda where some of the world’s most interesting personalities’ have taken a break while the winds from the Straits of Florida breeze by.

-At the Hotel Nacional and at your leisure, stroll by cannons of battles from the 1800’s and visit the bunkers used during the Cuban Missile Crisis, built overlooking the Malecon and the Straits of Florida to Key West.
+- At the Hotel Nacional and at your leisure, stroll by cannons of battles from the 1800’s and visit the bunkers used during the Cuban Missile Crisis, built overlooking the Malecon and the Straits of Florida to Key West.
 For 13 days in October 1962 the world hinged on the brink of a nuclear war.
 The epicenter of the conflict was on the island you will be standing.
 Diplomatic understandings were formulated, treaties were contemplated, blockades occurred, embargoes were strengthened and international legal precedent was challenged.
-You may go through the bunkers and trenches and be briefed on the happenings of that complex time.
+You can go through the bunkers and trenches and be briefed on the happenings of that complex time.
 (Included)

 - Dinner (Not included).
 This is a perfect evening to explore Cuba’s famed paladares or visit one of the many cafes within easy walking distance of your hotel.

 - Evening is free to enjoy the jazz clubs in the area, relax in the garden of Hotel National or enjoy a Cuba Libra.

 Day 6 – Thursday :: Hemingway Scholar, Arts and Crafts Market, Club Havana-private club, vintage american cars, farewell dinner and last night in Havana